 Idaho, a single-screw, wooden-hulled motor boat built in 1907 at Marblehead, Mass., by Stearns & McKay; was acquired from her owner, W. W. Vensel of Pittsburgh, Pa., under a free lease and delivered on 12 July 1917.
 Idaho, given the identification number S.P.
 545, was commissioned at Cape May, N. J., on 12 July 1917, CQM William H. Naylor, USNRF, in command.

-Idaho was assigned to the 4th Naval District for patrol and general duties, serving on harbor entrance patrol and submarine net patrol in the Cape May and Philadelphia areas.
-She was out of commission during the winter of 1917-18, and finally returned to her owner 30 November 1918.
+Idaho was assigned to the Fourth Naval District for patrol and general duties, serving on harbor entrance patrol and submarine net patrol in the Cape May and Philadelphia areas.
+She was out of commission during the winter of 1917-18, and was returned to her owner 30 November 1918.